kahunacohen/real-world-fp/part2.md

 It's a bit more problematic to put breakpoints in the midst of a composition, but you can always break within an individual function in the composition.
 This is impossible in the filtering function above (`filter(employee => employee.active)`).
-But if a component part of a composition proves too difficult to debug, break it out into a separate, named function so you can insert breakpoints.
+But if a component part of a composition proves too difficult to debug, factor it out into a separate, named function so you can insert breakpoints.
+Regardless of the programming paradigm this is good practice.
+Reserve inline functions for no-brainers.